+To enable the integration between open source components it is not enough to just resolve their dependencies.
+It is also necessary to be able to provide the artifacts that fulfill those requirements.
 Since open source communities are fragmented and each one uses different tools and techniques, the repository needs to access and understand the information that lies in other repositories.
-To achieve this end, the federation capabilities allow our repository to communicate with external types of repositories currently available.
+To achieve this end, the federation capabilities allow our repositories currently available.
 Federation support is designed with extensibility in mind, and each technology extension can be federated just by providing three services:

-• Model transformation service between our information model instances and the format the target solution uses to represent software artifacts.

-• Remote manager service that accesses the information contained in the external federated repositories.

-• Remote interface service that can be accessed by the target solution repositories.
+- Model transformation service between our information model instances and the format the target solution uses to represent software artifacts. - Remote manager service that accesses the information contained in the external federated repositories. - Remote interface service that can be accessed by the target solution repositories.
 This is only possible if the target solution has some kind of federation support for repositories of its own type.